-Johnny Bannion (Stanley Baker) is a hardened career criminal of considerable reputation who’s about to receive early release from a lengthy prison term.
+Johnny Bannion (Stanley Baker) is a hardened criminal of considerable repute who’s about to receive early release from a lengthy prison term.
 The film begins on his last day inside, and shows him to be confident, decisive and in control — not only of his fellow inmates, but of the undermanned and unmotivated guards as well.
 But as soon as Bannion walks through the gates, it’s as if a switch has been flipped.
-He’s edgy and needlessly aggressive with his old running mate, Mike Carter (Sam Wanamaker), and spoils his homecoming party with a display of pique when his uninvited ex-girlfriend, Maggie (Jill Bennett), arrives and starts pushing his buttons.
-Having been in jail too long, Bannion just can’t seem to reorient himself to the outside world.
+He’s edgy and needlessly aggressive when his old running mate, Mike Carter (Sam Wanamaker), comes to greet him.
+He churlishly spoils his homecoming party when his uninvited ex-girlfriend, Maggie (Jill Bennett), arrives and starts pushing his buttons.
+Bannion has been inside too long to be able to quickly reorient himself to being outside.

-This existential discomfort pervades Bannion’s professional life as well, as he further alienates Carter and several partners in crime while pulling off a racetrack robbery based on inside information from a former cellmate.
-The heist is successful, but Bannion balks at paying the new, exorbitant rate being charged by the money-changer, hides the takings where no one can find them and, even worse, commits the cardinal sin of using some of the stolen money to buy a bauble for his latest conquest, Suzanne (Margit Saad).
+This existential discomfort also pervades Bannion’s professional life.
+He further alienates Carter and other partners in crime while pulling off a racetrack robbery based on information from a former cellmate.
+The heist is successful, but Bannion balks at paying the new, exorbitant rate being charged by the money-changer.
+He hides the takings where no one can find them and, worse, commits the cardinal sin of using some of the stolen money to buy a bauble for his latest conquest, Suzanne (Margit Saad).

-In short order Bannion is sold out by the jealous Maggie and the duplicitous Carter, the latter eager to supplant Bannion in the criminal hierarchy.
-Bannion is duly hustled back to prison, where he quickly realizes that things have changed.
+In short order, Bannion is sold out by the jealous Maggie and the duplicitous Carter, the latter eager to supplant him in the criminal hierarchy.
+Bannion is duly hustled back to prison, and quickly realizes that things have changed.
 Having transgressed underworld codes, Bannion is no longer top dog behind bars, and encounters nothing but betrayal and confrontation.
-Carter works behind the scenes to pressure Bannion to turn over the money, having Suzanne kidnapped and arranging for Bannion to receive a working over from a couple of brutal inmates.
+Carter works behind the scenes to pressure Bannion to turn over the money: he has Suzanne kidnapped and arranges for Bannion to receive a working over from a couple of brutal inmates.

 Frank Saffron (Gregoire Aslan), a high-ranking gang boss who is now top man in the jail, eventually convinces a reluctant Bannion to cooperate.
 Saffron orders up a prison riot, but organizes it so that it appears Bannion has helped the guards to quash it.
 Bannion’s pariah status necessitates a prison transfer to ensure his safety, during which Carter’s men effect his escape.
 Despite the odds stacked against him, Bannion still thinks he can have his cake and eat it, not realizing he’s in over his head and that all his dreams are about to be permanently deferred.